Although Chris comes from a musical family, his rebellious

 Originally from Hertfordshire, Deb gained Distinction at Grade 8 Oboe at fifteen.
 She went on to learn other instruments, intending to go to Music College, but was advised to do a University Music degree course, which she abandoned for fear of becoming a disillusioned Secondary School teacher!
 Her oldest child teaching herself the recorder in three weeks at the age of six reawakened her interest in music, and she now teaches woodwind privately, at local schools, and at West Norfolk Music Centre, as well as doing various voluntary work concerning music.
 She plays oboe for the Kings Lynn Chorus and the Norfolk Symphony Orchestra, and enjoys making music for fun wherever and whenever she can.

 Traditionally, Waites didn't have drummers.
 However, most towns had a town drummer, whose duties included giving the alarm in times of crisis, and drawing attention to the public proclamation of official announcements.
-There are many references to the Town Drummer accompanying the Waites in procession, and we are now fortunate to have our own Town Drummer in the person of Jayne Thomas.
-Jayne plays alto sax with Centre Stage Swing Band and the Hunstanton Concert Band, and percussion is a new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
+There are many references to the Town Drummer accompanying the Waites in procession, and we are now fortunate to have our own Town Drummer in the person of Jayne Gutteridge.
+Jayne plays alto sax with the Hunstanton Concert Band, and percussion is a relatively new departure for her, but she's already bringing an exciting vitality to the sound of King's Lynn Waites.
 She also plays percussion with Wyldes Noyse.